walkabilly/chep816_usask/README.md

 1. Can may use AI tools for any or all parts of the work.
     - If you do you must cite your work (as above).
     - If you do you must include a 500 word reflective essay about the experience as part of your self-evaluation.
+2. Be very careful with reference.
+Many of these tools just make up random references.
+3. I will __not__ use tools like [GPTZero](https://gptzero.me/faq#i-m-an-educator-who-has-f) to detect whether you have used AI tools or not.
+We are making a agreement to be honest with each other here.
+This is small class.
+We have that luxury.

 ## COVID-19